 “She’s got you there,” said Hunter.

 The machine blinked out of sight before Flag could reply.

 Arisia smiled in wonder as the universe blinked in and out of view outside Hunter’s Time Sphere.
 She had seen space many times, of course, as a Green Lantern Corps member who had protected a Space Sector 2815 as an agent of the Guardians of the Universe.
 Still, time travel was cool.

 Rip Hunter nervously worked the controls as Rick Flag argued with Karin Grace, his adventurous partner.
 “What did you think you were doing, Karin?” he raved.

 “You need me.
 You always did,” she insisted with a charm all her own.

-“After we do the job.
-When we blink into this location, you must pluck Supergirl away right before the creature strikes!
-If you’re too slow, he’ll get us as well,” warned the agitated time master.
+“I will, sure, after we do the job,” said the agitated Time Master.
+“When we blink into this location, you must pluck Supergirl away right before the creature strikes!
+If you’re too slow, he’ll get us as well.”